CAS Online Placement Exams

 The Calculus I / Mathematics for Economics I placement exam tests for calculus readiness.
 The exam topics include those taught in high school algebra and precalculus classes, or our MATH-UA 9 Algebra, Trigonometry, and Functions course:

 Sample MATH-UA 9 final exams can be found on the course page linked above, as a source of practice problem.
-The actual placement exam does not resemble a MATH-UA 9 final exam, however.
+However, the actual placement exam does not resemble a MATH-UA 9 final exam.

 To review for the exam, you can look at any textbook with "Precalculus" in the title.
 This includes: